ayush51/tutorial/tutorial.md

 Please Note: This is only supported for sessions started with the Surfly widget.

-Information can be carried over from your website, and into the Surfly session.
+Cookies can be carried over from your website, and into the Surfly session.
 Once the session has finshed, the information is returned back to the website.
+This allows a smooth transition into, and out of, the session.

 There are two main ways to set up session continuation:
  - [Full session continuation](#full_session)